A high-precision instrument for ophthalmologists

 FEMTOprint presented SPOT-RVC at the Swiss high-precision industry convention (EPHJ), which was held this past June in Geneva.
 The device won the 2019 Exhibitors’ Grand Prix – an encouraging start.

 For now the device is still in the prototyping stage.
 “We got good results from our in vitro and in vivo tests,” says Dr. Baur.
-“Now we need to conduct preclinical trials and obtain the necessary certifications.
-Then we’ll move on to the production stage, which will require a fairly large investment.
-I genuinely hope that one day the device will become a useful tool for eye surgeons.”
+“Now it is necessary to conduct preclinical trials and obtain the necessary certifications.
+Then we’ll move on to the production stage, which will require a fairly large investment from the industrial partner.
+We genuinely hope that one day the device will become a useful tool for eye surgeons.”

 Zanaty, M. et al. “Programmable Multistable Mechanisms for Safe Surgical Puncturing,” ASME.
 J. Med.
 Devices.
 2019;13(2):021002-021002-10. doi:10.1115/1.4043016.